Perhentian

 Arriving at Kuala Besut, we found the Tuna Bay office closed so the cab dropped us off just down the road at the Besut Travel & Tours office located at the jetty.
 They seemed to be the only office open and there were a few British backpackers waiting there.
 We were told to wait for the Tuna Bay office to open at 8am to register ourselves and collect our speedboat tickets.
 There were quite a number of travel shops and eating places around the jetty but most were closed.
 We had breakfast at a small coffeeshop, walked around and watched the sunrise.
 A number of backpackers waited patiently around the jetty, while a herd of goats wandered around rummaging through discarded rubbish piles.

-Unlike Redang where the boats are owned and operated by resorts, in Perhentian there are independent boat operators who provide transfers between Kuala Besut and the islands as well as water taxi services to get around different parts of the two Perhentian islands.
+Unlike Redang where the boats were owned and operated by resorts, in Perhentian, independent boat operators provided transfers between Kuala Besut and the islands.
+They also provided water taxi services to get around different parts of the two Perhentian islands.
 After collecting our boat tickets at the Tuna Bay office and paying the RM5 Marine Park Conservation fee at the jetty, we set off in a small speedboat with some other backpackers.
-We arrived in Perhentian about a half hour later around 9:30am.
+We arrived in Perhentian about half an hour later around 9:30am.
 The boat dropped off the other passengers at Perhentian Kecil before sending us to Tuna Bay Resort at Perhentian Besar.

 Tuna Bay Island Resort